WHY OBJECT

 Country Park Bribe

-• The proposed dam to alleviate flooding also means waving goodbye to around 50% of the country park
+• The proposed Flood Storage Area and dam to alleviate flooding would also mean waving goodbye to around 50% of the country park

 Employment

-• Logistics and warehousing recruitment is in crisis, with some of the highest numbers of vacancies ever seen
+• Warehouse employment is in crisis with some of the highest numbers of vacancies ever seen.
+The work is unskilled, poorly paid and insecure

 • Investment in robots means warehouses can hold more products and process them faster than if relying on humans